awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.BestPractices.md

    sudo sysctl net.ipv4.tcp_keepalive_probes=5
    ```

-1. Once you've found a configuration that works for your application, these settings must be persisted by adding the following lines \(including any changes you made\) to */etc/sysctl\.conf*:
+1. After you've found a configuration that works for your application, persist these settings by adding the following lines to */etc/sysctl\.conf*, including any changes you made:

    ```
    tcp_keepalive_time = 1